getsadzeg/AreYouAlive/README.md

 For demonstration, we also added Information tab into the app, which learns soldier how to do all of this.

-This project is hackathons' (hackTSU) one of the winner.
+This project is hackathon's (hackTSU) one of the winner.

 Demonstation Video:  https://www.youtube.com/watch?v=Emdr7-N7jkw
 Challengepost Subbmision: http://challengepost.com/software/areyoualive